ptri16/TheForage_VirtualInternship/README.md

     * Presentation Deck

 ## Disclaimer
 All of the data belong to Forage and all of analysis belong to me.
-Feel free to fork and use it as an inspiration for you visualization ✨
+Feel free to fork and use it as an inspiration for your visualization ✨